Ready to find the perfect college degree?

 8. Park Ranger

 This is one of the more fun jobs for history majors.
-While much of the park ranger’s job requires outdoor skills, like trail and wildlife management, there is a historical component to the job.
+Much of the park ranger’s job requires outdoor skills, like trail and wildlife management.
+There is a historical component to the job.

-Many park rangers also run interpretive centers and historical sites, which require them to talk about the history of a place in the course of their workday.
+Many park rangers also run interpretive centers and historical sites.
+This requires them to talk about the history of a place in the course of their workday.
 They must also answer questions about the exhibit and even lead guided informational tours at times.
 They learned much of this information in their history studies.

 Many park rangers get their start by working seasonal jobs.
 They may also volunteer to clean trails or work in conservation centers.
 Park rangers earn between $27,000 and $61,000 a year.